What's The Best Way To Mount A flashlight On A Shotgun

 Final Words

 As you can see, installing the light onto your shotgun isn’t a big deal.
-The only thing that you should be cautious of is aiming it correctly so that nobody gets hurt in case of an accident.
-And last but not least, make sure to shoot your gun in the direction of your target so that you can see the light reflecting off of it.
+The only thing you should be cautious of is aiming it correctly so that nobody gets hurt in an accident.
+Last but not least, make sure to shoot your gun in the direction of your target so that you can see the light reflecting off of it.

 What have been some tips that worked for you?
 Share them down below in the comments!